-The COVID response has reduced affordability of healthcare services (due to lost income) as well as the quantity and speed of services available due to pandemic restrictions.^{360 361 362} Fear of COVID and an increase in transport costs has interrupted access to health facilities.^{363 364 365 366 367} In addition, the supply of medication has decreased and there are reported shortages of contraceptives, antiretroviral drugs for HIV, antibiotics, and more due to supply chain disruptions.368 The removal of health insurance coverage due to the loss of employment along with the halting of contributions to the National Health Insurance Fund (NHIF) have contributed to a decline in patient flow to hospitals.^{369 370}National media articles specifically mention that vaccination coverage rates have also significantly dropped.^{371 372 373} Several articles have highlighted reduced accessibility and quality of care in sexual and reproductive health services, leading to outcomes such as reduced antenatal clients, an increase in stillbirths, worsening maternal and child health, a reduction in long-term family planning methods and exacerbation of disparities among vulnerable households.374 375 376 377Fear has also become a large contributor in preventing pregnant women from accessing reproductive health services.^{378 379 380 381} The worst affected period appears to have been the first few months, with attendance at health services beginning to pick up again around May, June or July.382 Despite publication of guidelines for ensuring the continuity of maternal and child health services through the pandemic, shortcomings remain: for example, while the Ministry of Health recommended that all women were given a three-month extension period for prescriptions, there is no official policy in place.383 Research published in August 2020 found that at that time health workers and managers reported being unaware of any guidelines for treatment of non-COVID illness.384
+The COVID response has reduced affordability of healthcare services (due to lost income) as well as the quantity and speed of services available due to pandemic restrictions.360 361 362 Fear of COVID and an increase in transport costs has interrupted access to health facilities.363 364 365 366 367 In addition, the supply of medication has decreased and there are reported shortages of contraceptives, antiretroviral drugs for HIV, antibiotics, and more due to supply chain disruptions.
+The removal of health insurance coverage due to the loss of employment along with the halting of contributions to the National Health Insurance Fund (NHIF) have contributed to a decline in patient flow to hospitals.
+National media articles specifically mention that vaccination coverage rates have also significantly dropped.
+Several articles have highlighted reduced accessibility and guality of care in sexual and reproductive health services, leading to outcomes such as reduced antenatal clients, an increase in stillbirths, worsening maternal and child health, a reduction in long-term family planning methods and exacerbation of disparities among vulnerable households.
+Fear has also become a large contributor in preventing pregnant women from accessing reproductive health services.378 379 380 381 The worst affected period appears to have been the first few months, with attendance at health services beginning to pick up again around May, June or July.
+Despite publication of guidelines for ensuring the continuity of maternal and child health services through the pandemic, shortcomings remain: for example, while the Ministry of Health recommended that all women were given a three-month extension period for prescriptions, there is no official policy in place.
+Research published in August 2020 found that at that time health workers and managers reported being unaware of any guidelines for treatment of non-COVID illness.384

-It is of concern that Caesarean-section rates have increased during the pandemic to beyond WHO recommendation of 10-15%.385 Maternal health resources including health workers were being reallocated for COVID patients, slowing down maternal health services.386 In neonatal care, health providers were under increased burden because regulations mandate that COVID positive mothers should be separated from their babies and that both should be cared for separately.387 In addition to the health system strain, mandating separation of COVID positive mothers from their infants is more harmful than helpful and can cause physiological stress for both mothers and children.388 of Health to ensure essential health services, particularly maternal and child health, were sustained throughout the pandemic.
-The issue of rising teen pregnancies was also acknowledged and addressed.389 Some innovative local initiatives were created to provide free transport for pregnant women courtesy of taxi drivers to ensure that women could continue to access health services.
-Despite this effort, taxi drivers are more likely to work in affluent neighborhoods and as a result this policy disproportionately aids the privileged.390
+It is of concern that Caesarean-section rates have increased during the pandemic to beyond WHO recommendation of 10-15%.
+Maternal health resources including health workers were being reallocated for COVID patients, slowing down maternal health services.
+In neonatal care, health providers were under increased burden because regulations mandate that COVID positive mothers should be separated from their babies and that both should be cared for separately.
+In addition to the health system strain, mandating separation of COVID positive mothers from their infants is more harmful than helpful and can cause physiological stress for both mothers and children.

+Some important work has taken place at the sub-national level to promote continuity of maternal and child health services.
+For example, in Siaya, the World Economic Forum worked alongside the Ministry of Health to ensure essential health services, particularly maternal and child health, were sustained throughout the pandemic.
+The issue of rising teen pregnancies was also acknowledged and addressed.
+Some innovative local initiatives were created to provide free transport for pregnant women courtesy of taxi drivers to ensure that women could continue to access health services.
+Despite this effort, taxi drivers are more likely to work in affluent neighborhoods and as a result this policy disproportionately aids the privileged.